tresoldi/ngesh/manuscript/paper.md

 Computational phylogenetics is being increasingly accepted in fields beyond biology, such as historical linguistics [@Bouckaert:2012] and stemmatics [@Robinson:2016].
-Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], should be extended to these new approaches.
+Stochastic simulations, long advocated for natural sciences in general [@Bailey:1990] and genetics in specific [@Foote:1999; @Harmon:2019], should be extended to these other fields.
-This way, evolutionary analogies, evolutionary models, and methods' performance can be evaluated through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with a quantifiable precision of results.
+This way, we are able to evaluate evolutionary analogies, evolutionary models, and methods’ performance through vast amounts of simulated histories, without limits imposed by data availability and collection time, along with a quantifiable precision of results.
-Simulations also allow basic fuzzy testing of software and support studies on which evolutionary models, processes, and evolutionary parameters better match observed phenomena.
+Likewise, simulations allow basic fuzzy testing of software and support studies on which evolutionary models, processes, and evolutionary parameters better match observed phenomena.